 Auditions for the normal September entry are held from the preceding December to April.
-The candidates will be notified (via e-mail) of the audition date and schedule upon receipt of the completed application form and fee.
+Candidates select their own audition date on the application and will be notified via email of the details upon receipt of the completed application form and fee.

-The audition is run in two stages.
-The primary audition takes the form of assessment in three technique classes; ballet, contemporary and jazz.
-Candidates who select music theatre on their application will also be required to prepare a song of their choice for the primary audition and bring their own sheet music.
-Singing is not required for any other genre at this stage.
+The audition is run in two stages with applicants auditioning for one of four specialist pathways.
+All applicants attend the primary audition which takes the form of assessment in three technique classes; ballet, contemporary and jazz.
+Candidates who select the music theatre pathway on their application will also be required to prepare a song of their choice and bring their own sheet music.
+Singing is not required for any other pathway at this stage of the audition process.

 Candidates who are successful at this stage will then be invited to attend a recall audition.
 There are four different genres of recall; classical ballet, contemporary, jazz and music theatre.

 Ballet – Candidates will attend a further ballet class and will receive a choice of solo they must prepare and perform*.
 There will also be a pointe work assessment following the ballet class for female applicants.

 Contemporary – Candidates will attend a further contemporary class and are required to prepare a solo of no more than 2 minutes to demonstrate their performance skills and movement quality.
 This is not a choreographic assessment.

 Jazz – Candidates will learn two contrasting jazz routines (one technical and one hip-hop) and perform a song from a list provided*.

 Music Theatre – Candidates will learn a jazz routine and prepare a contemporary monologue of approximately 2 minutes in length and a song from a list provided*.